 Happy Festivus!
-Here's how to celebrate
+Here's How to Celebrate This 'Seinfeld' Holiday

 Then comes possibly the most iconic moment of Festivus, the “feats of strength.”
 After the airing of all those grievances, you likely want to go home (and maybe reconsider your Christmas gifts) but you’re not allowed to leave until you’ve managed to successfully pin your dad to the ground.
 Sorry, I don’t make the rules.
 That’s just how the holiday works.